LoveDispenser/AutoWatering/README.md

 The 4.7k resistors on Chirp's signal wires are also for signal stability purposes or something.

-Feel free to commit any enhancements
+Feel free to commit any improvements